TritonVM/triton-vm/specification/src/processor-table.md

 1. The RAM value `ramv` is 0.
 1. `RunningEvaluationStandardInput` is 1.
 1. `RunningEvaluationStandardOutput` is 1.
-1. `RunningProductInstructionTable` has absorbed the first row with respect to challenges 🍓, 🍒, and 🥭 and indeterminate 🛁.
+1. `InstructionLookupClientLogDerivative` has absorbed the first row with respect to challenges 🥝, 🥥, and 🫐 and indeterminate 🪥.
 1. `RunningProductOpStackTable` has absorbed the first row with respect to challenges 🍋, 🍊, 🍉, and 🫒 and indeterminate 🪤.
 1. `RunningProductRamTable` has absorbed the first row with respect to challenges 🍍, 🍈, 🍎, and 🌽 and indeterminate 🛋.
 1. `RunningProductJumpStackTable` has absorbed the first row with respect to challenges 🍇, 🍅, 🍌, 🍏, and 🍐 and indeterminate 🧴.